+The Society's 2019 'engineering' theme of events kicked off with Alistair Lenczner of Expedition Engineering with a review of the Railway system in and around London, of schemes in the pipeline and what could be done to set up a better infrastructure for London in the future.
+Roger Cline reports.
 The Industrial Revolution started outside London and early canals and railways were designed for goods transport.
 In London a passenger line opened in 1836 from Spa Road to Deptford (soon extended from London Bridge to Greenwich) and the London to Birmingham Railway opened in 1837 to Euston where some effort to provide impressive architecture was made to re-assure passengers that the undertaking was reliable.
 Railway termini were banned from the central area south of the Euston Road so there was little through north-south traffic (except via Ludgate Hill or Willesden/Clapham Junction).
 Passengers arriving at mainline termini were carried on the sub-surface Metropolitan and District lines until the first decades of the twentieth century when deep-level tube lines were provided across the central area.
 Goods traffic had its own termini and was mainly destined for the docks.
 Canal access to the docks was provided by the branch of the Grand Union canal to Paddington and then along the Regents Canal to Limehouse in 1820.
 The railways followed suit in 1851 with the North London line to West India Docks and further connections to Tilbury and eventually the container port near Canvey Island.